legalize-dev/legalize-nl/nl/BWBR0017728.md

 SI No.940 The Merchant Shipping (Registration of Submersible Craft) Regulations 1976, as amended.

-SI No.1098 The Merchant Shipping (Submersible Craft Construction and Survey) Regulations 1981.
+Medical stores requirements are contained within MSN 1768 ‘Ship’s Medical Stores’.

-### 23. Medical Stores
+### 24.5.
+Submersible craft

-Nippon Kaiji Kyokai
+Registration, construction and operation of submarines are regulated by the following United Kingdom Statutory Instruments:

-The IMO MARPOL Convention Annexes relevant to the operation of Large Yachts are implemented by the following United Kingdom Statutory Instruments;
+SI No.940 The Merchant Shipping (Registration of Submersible Craft) Regulations 1976, as amended.

 ### 14.a.
 Structural Fire Protection – Vessels of Less Than 500GT